-PREVIOUS [current of: 18 December 2007] 2008 SEGMENT ESTIMATES COMMITTEE FUNDING NOTES OTHER SOURCES RECOMMENDED FUNDING PREVIOUSLY FUNDED, BUT INCOMPLETE PROJECTS 5th Street Overhill to Deadend (south) [Mayer] · · · · Union to Deadend \$55,126.60 (design) 2007\$112,934.36 ATF Need: Good east/west connection through the neighborhood.
+SEGMENT ESTIMATES PREVIOUS COMMITTEE FUNDING NOTES OTHER SOURCES 2008 RECOMMENDED FUNDING PREVIOUSLY FUNDED, BUT INCOMPLETE PROJECTS 5 th Street Overhill to Deadend (south) [Mayer] \$522,196.60 \$267,852 for sidewalk infrastructure \$254,344.60 for stormwater infrastructure \$535,088 [2007 bidding] Union to Deadend \$55,126.60 (design) 2007\$112,934.36 ATF Need: Good east/west connection through the neighborhood.
 Other: CBU will be improving the stormwater facilities in this area.
 2007 Deliberations: The 11/06/06 estimate of the two-block project was \$522,196.60 - with \$267,852 for sidewalk infrastructure and \$254,344.60 for stormwater.
 CBU has allocated \$225,000 for this project in 2007, independent of the \$100,000 CBU is contributing to the Sidewalk Committee for stormwater work.
 A curb may only be needed for the deadend and the money could be used for improvements to the west.
 Fleig communicated CBU will itemize the stormwater component, some costs might be absorbed by the Street Dept. Fleig will consult with Murphy re: whether curbs fit the definition of "stormwater."
-Fleig also pointed out that the stormwater costs cited in the estimates are contractor costs; as CBU intends to build this component, the total cost will be somewhat less.
-The 2007 Committee committed to dedicating 2008 Sidewalk Committee funds if necessary to finish the project.
-The Committee decided not to include curbwork in the definition of stormwater for this year, but will work with CBU to provide a working definition next year to clarify the scope.
-2008 Deliberations: This project will be bid this year.
-The stormwater issues must be addressed before any other component of this project. \$216,215 CBU Capital Project Funds; \$125,000 HAND Neighborhood Improvement Grant \$70,485.63 - 2008 ATF \$10,453.98 - CBU Sidewalk/Stormwater Set Aside $10/23$ Sturbaum inquired if there is any overall plan for this neighborhood; he would like to know the totality of the request before funding more.
+Fleig also pointed out that the stormwater costs cited in the estimates are contractor costs; as CBU intends to build this component, the total cost will be somewhat less. ▶ The 2007 Committee committed to dedicating 2008 Sidewalk Committee funds if necessary to finish the project.
+The Committee decided not to include curbwork in the definition of stormwater for this year, but will work with CBU to provide a working definition next year to clarify the scope. \$216,215 CBU Capital Project Funds; \$125,000 HAND Neighborhood Improvement Grant \$70,485.63 - 2008 ATF \$10,453.98 - CBU Sidewalk/Stormwater Set Aside 2008 Deliberations : This project will be bid this year.
+The stormwater issues must be addressed before any other component of this project.
+10/23 Sturbaum inquired if there is any overall plan for this neighborhood; he would like to know the totality of the request before funding more.
 Rollo echoed that committee has already allocated a lot for this stretch, given the other priorities in the City.
-He stated that he is not sure that he wants to dedicate $2/3$ of Sidewalk Committee funds to this area.
-Rollo further stated that he is okay with devoting money to existing construction of $5^{\text{th}}$ from Overhill to deadend per last year's committee, but does not want to fund more at this point.
+He stated that he is not sure that he wants to dedicate 2/3 of Sidewalk Committee funds to this area.
+Rollo further stated that he is okay with devoting money to existing construction of 5 th from Overhill to deadend per last year's committee, but does not want to fund more at this point.
 Hillsdale to Overhill (south) [Mayer] Design (see above) This stretch of 5 th St. sees much more pedestrian traffic and is in greatest need of sidewalks.
-2007 Deliberations: See above.
-2008 Deliberations: See above. \$126,080.80 (CBU - 5 th St. Improvement Prog.)
-Hillsdale to Union (south) [Mayer] Design (see above) Need: Currently the project runs for 2 blks from the east dead end of 5th to Hillsdale.
+2007 Deliberations: See above .
+2008 Deliberations: See above . \$126,080.80 (CBU - 5 th St. Improvement Prog.)
+Hillsdale to Union (south) [Mayer] Design (see above) Need: Currently the project runs for 2 blks from the east dead end of 5 th to Hillsdale.
 The long-range plan calls for extension to Union to give pedestrians an east/west sidewalk through the neighborhood.
 The current 2-block project is funded by the Council SW Committee and CBU's storm water funds and was mentioned in the 2008 Budget as part of the Public Works Special Project Fund.
 2008 Deliberations: Supported by Diekhoff: "This is a neglected neighborhood that can use all the help they can get."